Custom data

 Use case: Break down the visitors according to the number of purchases they made on the site.

-- All combinations of these types/scopes: list, countList/page, visit, visitor: Any values assigned during the visit will be shown on the results page for a detailed breakdown of the visits.
-If the same value is assigned once or multiple times, it will be displayed in the same way, tagging the visit with that value.
-The
+- All combinations of these types/scopes: list, countList/page, visit, visitor: Any values assigned during the visit will be shown on the Results page for a detailed breakdown of the visits.
+If the same value is assigned once or multiple times, it will be displayed the same way, tagging the visit with that value.

-- Single type & page scope: All values set during the visit will be displayed on the results page to break down the visits.
-If a value is set once or multiple times, it results in the same display, i.e., the visit is tagged with that value.
+- Single type & page scope: All values set during the visit will be displayed on the Results page to break down the visits.
+If a value is set once or multiple times, it results in the same display (for example, the visit is tagged with that value).

-If there is a risk that a custom data value may be obtained after Kameleoon's initialization and the associated first targeting execution, it is usually recommended to set the scope to PAGE.
-Without this, the current custom data value may be "late" and cause targeting problems, especially when running an experiment that targets visitors browsing a category page but moves to a product page, obtaining a new value only after a few seconds.
+If there is a risk that a custom data value may be obtained after Kameleoon's initialization and the associated first targeting execution, we recommend setting the scope to PAGE.
+If the scope isn't set to PAGE, the current custom data value may be "late" and cause targeting problems, especially when running an experiment targeting visitors that move to a product page after browsing a category page, obtaining a new value after only a few seconds.
 With a scope of PAGE, this issue would not occur.

 Acquisition Methods